vertica/vertica-kubernetes/DEVELOPER.md

 For details about the `df` command output and its flags and options, see the [Docker documentation](https://docs.docker.com/engine/reference/commandline/system_df/).

-## 2. Generating controller files
+## Generate controller files

-Vertica uses the [operator-sdk framework](https://sdk.operatorframework.io/) for the operator.
+Vertica uses the [Operator-sdk framework](https://sdk.operatorframework.io/) for the operator.
 It provides tools to generate code so that you do not have to manually write boilerplate code.
 Depending on what you changed you may need to periodically regenerate files with the following command:

 ```shell
 make generate manifests
 ```

-## 3. Running Linters
+## Linters

 We run three different linters:

-1. **Helm lint**: Uses the chart verification test that is built into Helm.
+- [Helm lint](https://helm.sh/docs/helm/helm_lint/): Uses the chart verification test that is built into Helm.
-2. **Go lint**: Uses a few linters that you can run with golang.
+- [golint](https://pkg.go.dev/golang.org/x/lint/golint): Uses a few linters that you can run with golang.
-3. **Dockerfile lint**: Uses hadolint to check the various Dockerfile's that we have in our repo
+- [Dockerfile lint](https://github.com/hadolint/hadolint): Uses hadolint to check the various Dockerfiles that we have in our repo.

-Both of these linters can be run with this command:
+Run all linters with the `lint` target:

 ```shell
 make lint
 ```

-## 4. Running Unit Tests
+## Unit Tests

 We have unit tests for both the Helm chart and the Go operator.